American Catholic Press

 Another argument against use of the term Yahweh is that Christians explicitly model their prayer on that of Christ.
 He is both our intercessor with the Father and our teacher of prayer.
 We say the Our Father, because that is the pattern of prayer Christ gave us.
 We wish to pray as he prayed, to trust in the Father as he did, to take part in his own sentiments and thoughts as much as possible.
 This is one reason why the Gospel of John includes so much prayer attributed to Christ; that is the way we too should pray.

-It is not the liturgical books that need to change; it is the texts of some of our hymns.
-For sound pastoral reasons, these hymns must either be altered or omitted.
-In the days to come, it is to be hoped that the Ecumenical Guidelines of the Province of Chicago, in this respect, will be applied to the whole country.
-In the meantime, parish priests and music directors must do what is necessary.
+It is not the liturgical books that need to change; it is the texts of some of our hymns and Psalm translations.
+For sound pastoral reasons, these songs must either be altered or omitted.
+In 1996, when this article was first published, the hope was expressed that the Ecumenical Guidelines of the Province of Chicago would, in this respect, be applied to the whole country.
+This hope has now been fulfilled.
+In 2001, the instruction Liturgiam Authenticam directed that, in accord "with immemorial tradition," the tetragammaton was to be translated into the equivalent vernacular word.52

 References